ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries7822R/README.md

 ## Using this Example

 Open the STLExample.CustomInstrument.RSeries7822R.seq file in TestStand and complete the following steps to use this example.
-You can also run this example in offline mode to see it in action.

-- **Select Semiconductor Module -> Edit Pin Map File...** or click the Edit Pin Map File button on the TSM toolbar.
+- Review the pin map from the TestStand Sequence Editor by selecting **Semiconductor Module -> Edit Pin Map File...** or clicking the Edit Pin Map File button on the TSM toolbar.
 The pin map file defines the following information:
   - R Series instrument `PXIe-7822R` with alias name: `RIO_7822R_C1_S06` Instrument Type Id: `PXI_RSeries_7822R`, Instrument Type:`Custom Instrument`
-  - No of sites: 2; 0 & 1.
+  - Two sites: 0 & 1
   - DUT pins: `DigitalInput_A`, `DigitalInput_B`, `DigitalOutput_A`, `DigitalOutput_B`
   - Connections:
-  For site '0', connector 1 ports are used for site '1' connector 2 ports are used.
+  For site '0', all four ports from connector 1 are used.
+For site '1', all four ports from connector 2 are used."
     - `DigitalInput_A` --> `DIOPORT0`
     - `DigitalInput_B` --> `DIOPORT1`
     - `DigitalOutput_A`--> `DIOPORT2`
-    - `DigitalOutput_B`--> `DIOPORT2`
+    - `DigitalOutput_B`--> `DIOPORT3`
-- On the Sequences pane, select the **ProcessSetup sequence**.
-TestStand calls this sequence at the start of the testing.
+- On the Sequences pane, select the **ProcessSetup** sequence. estStand calls this sequence once at the start of testing.
-  - Select `Setup RSeries7822R Instrumentation` step and ensure `enableLoopBackConfiguration` is set to default (true).
+  - Select `Setup RSeries7822R Instrumentation` step and note that the `enableLoopBackConfiguration` parameter is set to default (true).
 If you are running with external physical loopback connections, then select 'false'.
-- On the Sequences pane, select the **ProcessCleanup sequence**.
-TestStand calls this sequence at the end of the testing.
+- On the Sequences pane, select the **ProcessCleanup** sequence.
+TestStand calls this sequence once at the end of testing
-  - Ensure `Cleanup RSeries7822R Instrumentation` step is configured.
+  - Note that the `Cleanup RSeries7822R Instrumentation`  step is called from within this sequence.
-- On the Sequences pane, select the **MainSequence sequence**.
-This contains the actual test steps.
+- On the Sequences pane, select the **MainSequence** sequence.
+TestStand calls this sequence in separate threads for each site, and loops over it for each batch in the lot or until testing ends.
+  - This is where the `Digital Read Write Test` step is called from.
-  - Ensure `Digital Read Write Test` is configured with following arguments.
+  - Select the `Digital Read Write Test` step to view the Module tab of step's Step Settings pane.
+Note that the step parameter are configured with the following arguments, which are defined by Local variables declared in the Variables tab.
-    - `digitalInputPins`
-    - `digitalOutputPins`
-    - `pinData` {'127', '255'}
-    - `publishedDataID`
-  - Navigate to **Tests** tab and ensure data on the output are validated.
+    - `digitalInputPins = Locals.DigitalInputPins` -> `"{DigitalInput_A, DigitalInput_B}"`
+    - `digitalOutputPins = Locals.DigitalOutputPins` -> `"{DigialOutput_A, DigitalOuput_B}"`
+    - `pinData = Locals.PinData` -> `"{127, 255}"`
+    - `publishedDataId = Locals.PublishedDataId` -> `"DigitalOutData"`
+  - Navigate to Tests tab from within the Step Settings pane.
+Note that there are two test items, one for each digital output pin, validated against their separate limits.
     - DigitalOutput_A validated against '127'.
     - DigitalOutput_B validated against '255'.
 - To run the test program, click the **Start/Resume Lot** button on the TSM toolbar.
 You must meet all the [Prerequisites](#prerequisites) before running the test program.